panacloud-modern-global-apps/full-stack-serverless-cdk/step36_aws-rds/README.md

 ```
+# Accessing your database

-# In order to access your MySQL database locally install MySQL Client on your system or use Online Tool MySQL Workbench using instances' endpoint(aka, host-name), database name and  password (in our case provided by AWS )
+In order to access your MySQL database locally install MySQL Client on your system or use Online Tool MySQL Workbench using instances' endpoint(aka, host-name), database name and  password (in our case provided by AWS ).
+In this step we will access our database with Lambda using a client library.
+For this we will provide permissions to lambda to have full access to RDS.

 # Welcome to your CDK TypeScript project!